 The Council analyzed the effects on the system and on the new resource strategy of removing or reducing the output of existing resources, in response to regional interest.
-There are interest groups and individuals interested in seeing certain existing system resources shut down, reduced in output, or removed for environmental and cost reasons.
-This includes the coal plants, the nuclear Columbia Generating Station, or the lower Snake River dams.
-They do not necessarily ask the Council to include the removal of these existing plants in the Seventh Power Plan resource strategy, as that is not the Council's power plan task under the Northwest Power Act.
+There are interest groups and individuals interested in seeing certain existing system resources shut down or removed for environmental and cost reasons, including the coal plants, the nuclear Columbia Generating Station, or the lower Snake River dams.
+They have not asked the Council to include the removal of these existing plants in the Seventh Power Plan resource strategy, as all know that is not the Council's power plan task under the Northwest Power Act.
 They have been interested instead in whether and how the Council might analyze the economic viability and environmental effects of these existing plants, and in understanding how the plan's new resource strategy might react to regulatory and economic developments affecting the output of the existing system.
 Thus in the power plan the Council is not analyzing, deciding, or recommending whether the existing plants remain viable or should close or change operations.
 But to the extent the Council has information indicating that existing plants may or will shut down, reduce output, or change operations in the future, for whatever reason, the Council has included those considerations in developing a new resource strategy, so that the region is able to maintain an adequate, economical, and reliable power supply.
 Moreover, as it has done in the past, the Council is again analyzing scenarios that inform the public of the system implications if resources were to be removed or their operations altered.
 The focus of the analysis is on assessing what new resources would fill in the gaps in a least-cost manner, estimating the total costs, and considering the comparative economic and environmental implications.
-See Chapters 3 and 15 for the analysis of these scenarios.
+See Chapter 15 for the analysis of these scenarios.
 Scenarios analyzed for this plan include a scenario removing coal-fired carbon emissions from the system, and two scenarios reflecting a planned and unplanned shut down of a major generating resource of 1,000 megawatts.
 This is roughly comparable to the size of either the Columbia Generating Station or the lower Snake River dams, although neither resource is specifically modeled for shutdown.
-As discussed in Chapter 3, the scenario analyzing the planned shutdown of a non-carbon emitting major resource can be used, along with other information provided, to understand the resource impacts that would occur if the lower Snake River dams were removed comparable to the more specific scenario analyzed for the Sixth Power Plan.